alvin285/dsc-dvp-project02/README.md

 Without a structured monitoring tool, resource allocation may be inefficient and slow, especially in drought-prone and vulnerable regions.

 PROJECT OBKECTIVES.

+The main objective of this project is to design and develop an interactive dashboard that:
+*Visualizes crop yields(kg/Ha) for sorghum and maize.
+*Display total crop area and total production.
+*Integrate population data to assess food security vulnerability.
+*Allows analysis of both;
+   -District level.
+   -Sub-county level.
+*include geographical map visualization for spatial analysis.
+*Compare between sorghum and maize productivity.

+KEY QUESTIONS.

+-Which districts and subcounties have the lowest crop yields?
+-How does crop yield vary across districts?
+-Which district have a high population but low production?
+-Which subcounty produce the most total food?
+-Which subcounties contribute most to District production?

+FINAL GOAL.

+The final goal of this project is to provide NGOs with a data-driven decision support tool that:
+-identifies areas with high crop yield.
+-supports targeted food security interventions. improves monitoring of agricultural productivity trends.

 Data Understanding